mborisyak/symgen/README.md

 If an operator uses `out` argument its output is simply ignored.
 Most numpy functions support directly writing the result into a buffer (also via an optional `out` argument).

+If a operator does not push anything into the stack (e.g., memory operations), it should return `None`.

 ## Generating random expressions

 ### Grammar

 SymGen uses (enhanced) context-free grammar for generating random expressions.
-A grammar extends instruction set (terminal symbols) with non-terminal symbols: each non-terminal symbol is expanded according to the probabilistic transition table until no non-terminal symbols remains.
+A grammar extends instruction set (terminal symbols) with non-terminal symbols: each non-terminal symbol is expanded according to the probabilistic transition table until all non-terminal symbols are processed.
 Transition are picked randomly and are independent of the surrounding expressions (i.e., context-free).
 For example, the following grammar generates random expressions with `add` and `mul` operators:
 ```